 top of page

-How to Teach Writing Sentences in your Homeschool
+How to Teach Writing Sentences in Your Homeschool

-Teaching Writing is one of the most intimidating obstacles for many homeschoolers!
+Teaching writing is one of the most intimidating obstacles for many homeschoolers!
 One of the hardest parts of this daunting task is figuring out how to get started and finding your groove.
 The more laborious it is, the less fun it is for the parent and the child, and the worse the situation becomes.
 When a subject is hard and frustrating, everyone dreads it.

 What is the best way to overcome the blues of teaching a child how to write?

-Make it fun!
+Make it fun

+What started out as a way to help my youngest learn the parts of a sentence turned into a favorite writing prompt for everyone, including those in middle school and high school.
+Each of them benefited from seeing, hearing, and experiencing the delight that came from constructing detailed sentences.
 I believe an appreciation and enjoyment of the written word has to be nurtured while teaching the mechanics and structure of writing.
 Putting thoughts on paper can be very hard for many people, especially our kids who struggle with dyslexia or dysgraphia.
-Even those kids with incredibly vivid and active imaginations can struggle finding the words to really say what they see in their mind’s eye.
+Even those kids with incredibly vivid and active imaginations can struggle to find the words to really say what they see in their mind’s eye.
+When we approach it in a fun way instead of a "let's just get this done" way, our enthusiasm rubs off on our children and they start to enjoy the learning, even if it is hard.
+If you struggle in this area or just want a new idea to use in your homeschool, check out one of my favorite methods; Evan Moor’s Write a Super Sentence.

-Parts of Speech
+Parts of Speech to Basic Sentences

 Nouns – car, truck, dog, cat . . .